June / July 2020

 Inside the St. Peter’s Basilica – impressive

 I also visited the Sistine Chapel with its famous paintings.
-But I did not find a way to take a photo worth seeing.
+However, I did not find an angle from which I could take a photo worth seeing.

 View of the Vatican from the roof of St. Peter’s Basilica

-Fountains of the four rivers (ital.
+Fountains of the four rivers in the Piazza Navona (ital.
 Fontana dei Quattro Fiumi)

 Forum Romanum and Palatine Hills